tyrex1829/Zerodha-landing-page/README.md

 # Live-Link

 https://zerodha-ui-hero.vercel.app/

 # Zerodha-landing-page

-The landing page of Zerodha, by using HTML and CSS only*.
+The Hero Section of Zerodha, by using HTML and CSS only*.